superfly/docs/machines/run.html.md

 ## Create a Machine that's a standby for other Machines

-The Machine can be a stopped [standby](/docs/reference/app-availability/#standby-machines-for-process-groups-without-services) for others, for resilience purposes.
+For the sake of resilience, you can create a stopped [standby](/docs/reference/app-availability/#standby-machines-for-process-groups-without-services) for Machines that don't have Fly Proxy services and therefore can't be supplemented by Fly Proxy "autostart" in case of a host failure.

 ```
 fly machine run . --standby-for 287444ec026748,148ed726c54768